Jennie Smillie Robertson

 The Women's College Hospital in Toronto that Smillie helped found as the Ontario Medical College for Women.

-Jennie Smillie Robertson (February 10, 1878 - February 26, 1981), known throughout her career as Jennie Smillie, was a Canadian surgeon, the country's first female surgeon who performed the country's first major gynecological surgery.
+Jennie Smillie Robertson (February 10, 1878 - February 26, 1981) was a Canadian surgeon, the country's first female surgeon who performed the country's first major gynecological surgery.

 Born to farmers, she worked as a teacher to afford tuition for medical school before enrolling at the Ontario Medical College for Women which merged into the University of Toronto medical school during her time there.
 Due to a lack of options in Toronto, she completed her training in the United States.
 In 1911, she helped re-found her alma mater as today's Women's College Hospital after no Toronto hospital would let her perform surgery.
 She died at age 103.

 Early life and education

-Jennie Smillie was born on February 10, 1878, on a farm outside of Hensall, Ontario, to Benjamin Smillie (1839–1886) and Jane Smillie (née Buchanan; 1849–1906) as one of several children.
-Jennie Smillie attended public schools in Hensall and later in Seaforth.
+Smillie was born on February 10, 1878, on a farm outside of Hensall, Ontario, to Benjamin Smillie (1839–1886) and Jane Smillie (née Buchanan; 1849–1906) as one of several children.
+Smillie attended public schools in Hensall and later in Seaforth.
 She showed interest in medical science at an early age.
 As an adult, she told another female doctor and friend, "I was only 3 when I first thought about being a doctor.
 I heard of a woman missionary doctor.
 When I was 5 I asked my mother if women could be doctors.
 She told me they could and from then on I knew that is what I would do."

 Smillie was initially educated as a teacher and worked until age 25 to save for tuition for the Ontario Medical College for Women.
 Before her second year of medical school in 1906, the college merged with the University of Toronto’s medical school, making the school coeducational; some women felt hostility from their male peers, though Smillie felt the women positively influenced the men.
 She graduated in 1909.